Click below to view the courses and curriculum for our undergraduate Graphic Design program.

 Advanced Graphic Design Studios

-The culminating studio, GD401, is taken in the final semester, with emphasis on the transition from college to career.
-Students research, develop, and execute large-scale individual projects, which are publicly displayed in their senior show.
-In preparation for professional practice, each student also launches a portfolio website and prepares a resumé.
+GD401 is taken in the fall semester of the senior year, with emphasis on the transition from college to career.
+In preparation for professional practice, each student launches or updates a portfolio website and prepares a résumé.

 Bachelor of Graphic Design Curriculum